meom-group/tutos/jupyter-notebook-on-occigen.md

 CINES offers a visualization tool in order to run for instance jupyter notebooks remotely on a dedicated node.

-The steps are described here : https://www.cines.fr/calcul/materiels/visualisation/sessions-interactives-vnc/
+The steps are described [here](https://www.cines.fr/calcul/materiels/visualisation/sessions-interactives-vnc/)

 Practically for us the steps will be :